 The names on the Committee’s list of worthy faculty members shall be retained in the Office of the Provost and presented to the next year’s Committee.

-Nominations for the 2018 University Professorship are due to the Office of Faculty Affairs by Tuesday, November 6, 2018.
+Nominations for the 2018 University Professorship are due to the Office of Academic Programs by Tuesday, November 6, 2018.

 Questions regarding University Professorships should be directed to: